“Safety doesn’t happen by accident.”

 If you forget or run out, don’t worry too much as most medications can be purchased in developing countries without a prescription.
 The prices are invariably cheaper, however, the catch is that you may not always be getting the genuine article.

 Before embarking on your trip, gather as much ‘health-related’ information as possible in regards to your chosen destination.
 The World Health Orgainization (WHO) website represents a good starting point for your research.
 For hiking trips in the developing world, I usually add the following items to my general list of essentials (Disclaimer: These items are what I carry.
+I’m not specifically recommending them for others.
 Be sure to consult with your physician before taking any medication):

 - Broad spectrum antibiotic (e.g. Ciprofloxacin)